pooulad/gol/README.md

-# golC
+# gol
-🚨Create game of life with C
+🚨Create game of life with C and Go

 Try it for fun :